lucasjabur/studying_Java/secondList/README.md

 - The same class as Triangle.java from the "firsList" exercises, but with the implementation of a constructor that initiates the triangle's sides.

+# The goal:

+The goal here is to learn how to use the Java constructors, what they are used for and their importance.
+Still learning and improving!

 ### _______________________________________________________________________________________________________________________

 _Documentation will be added in the future_